microsoft/BotBuilder-Samples/CSharp/Blog-LUISActionBinding/README.md

 ````
 Bot: What do you want to do?
-User: Find me a hotel in Madrid                         -- This would trigger a new `FindHotel` intent with Madrid as Location entity
+User: Find me a hotel in Madrid                         -- This would trigger a new `FindHotels` intent with Madrid as Location entity
 Bot: When do you want to check-in?
 User: Today
 Bot: When do you want to check-out?
-User: I changed my mind, find flights to Madrid         -- This would trigger a new `FindFlight` intent with Madrid as Location entity (`FindHotel` progress is discarded)
+User: I changed my mind, find flights to Madrid         -- This would trigger a new `FindFlights` intent with Madrid as Location entity (`FindHotels` progress is discarded)
 Bot: When do you want to flight?
 ````